kddresearch/KDD-Wiki-NextJS/.github/ISSUE_TEMPLATE/report-page.md

 ---
-name: 'Report Page Missing'
+name: 'Report Page Issue'
 about: Report a missing page on the website
-title: 'Missing Page at [PAGE]'
+title: 'Report Page at [PAGE]'
 labels: missing content
 assignees: Legonois